-Usha Goswami has received a number of career awards, including the British Psychology Society Spearman Medal (awarded for early career research excellence), the Norman Geschwind-Rodin Prize (a Swedish award for research excellence in the field of dyslexia), and Fellowships from the National Academy of Education (USA) and the Alexander von Humboldt Foundation (Germany).
+Usha Goswami has received a number of career awards, including the British Psychology Society Spearman Medal (awarded for early career research excellence), the Norman Geschwind-Rodin Prize (a Swedish award for research excellence in the field of dyslexia), and Research Fellowships from the National Academy of Education (USA), the Alexander von Humboldt Foundation (Germany), and the Leverhulme Trust.
 In 2013 she was elected Fellow of the British Academy.
-She advised on the National Curriculum and the National Literacy Project, was one of the five scientific leaders of the Foresight Project on Mental Capital and Wellbeing (2008), and was one of the three UK members of the Managing Committee of the European Concerted Action on Learning Disorders as a Barrier to Human Development (COST-A8).
-She is a member of the ESRC Research Grants Board (1998-2000), a member of the Neurosciences and Mental Health Board of the Medical Research Council, and of the Cross Board Group of the Medical Research Council.
-She is Associate Editor of Developmental Science, and is on the editorial boards of Journal of Experimental Child Psychology, Reading and Writing, Reading Research Quarterly, Dyslexia, Journal of Child Psychology and Psychiatry, Cognitive Development, Mind Brain and Education, Annals of Dyslexia, Trends in Neuroscience in Education.
+She has advised on the National Curriculum and the National Literacy Project, was one of the five scientific leaders of the Foresight Project on Mental Capital and Wellbeing (2008), and was one of the three UK members of the Managing Committee of the European Concerted Action on Learning Disorders as a Barrier to Human Development (COST-A8).
+She has been a member of the ESRC Research Grants Board (1998-2000), a member of the Neurosciences and Mental Health Board of the Medical Research Council (1999-2003), and of the Cross Board Group of the Medical Research Council (2001-2003).
+She is a Fast Track Editor for Developmental Science, and is on the editorial advisory boards of Reading and Writing, Reading Research Quarterly, Journal of Child Psychology and Psychiatry, Cognitive Development, Mind Brain and Education, Annals of Dyslexia, Trends in Neuroscience in Education.
 From 2001-2005 she was Editor of Applied Psycholinguistics.

 Subject groups/Research projects

 - Cognitive development

 - Reasoning by analogy